Reducing the progression of short sightedness . . .

 MiyoSmart glasses can normally be ordered immediately after the appointment with one of our accredited Dispensing Opticians .
 For MiSight daily contact lenses a second initial privately funded fitting appointment is required with either your Optometrist or our contact lens specialist.
 For OrthoK a second appointment for initial corneal topography will then be followed by a third fitting appointment.
 All our myopia control options require regular follow-up visits.

-So, which option is better for my child?
+Which option is better for my child?

 For younger children the best option is often just regular monitoring of their prescription, although MiyoSmart glasses can be tried.
 These can help with an initial rise in shortsightedness and are easy to get used to.
 For slightly older children - MiyoSmart glasses or for those who demonstrate a mature nature, MiSight daily contacts lenses, are both convenient ways to help slow the progression of myopia.
 For some, a combination of MiSight daily contact lenses with backup MiyoSmart glasses offers the best solution as it reduces the risk of over wearing their contact lenses.
 OrthoK, although very effective, can initially be quite challenging and is best suited to older children and young adults.